szczurek-lab/Celloscope/README.md

 Exemplary input files can be found in this repository in the `example` directory.

-Please see the manual for the details on how to prepare data and guidance on visualising results.
+Please see the manual for the details on preparing data and guidance on visualising results.

 # Repository content